The Negative Emotions of Caregiving that Will Kill You

 For examples: "I must keep dad out the nursing home, because he does not want to go".
 "I ought to consider getting him help, but, he refuses.'
 "I shouldn't lose my temper, but, I have not had sleep for days."

-Caregiver Guilt is an especially negative and dangerous emotion because you are beating yourself up over imagined or percieved faults.
+Caregiver Guilt is an especially negative and dangerous emotion because you are beating yourself up over imagined or perceived faults.
 These imagined faults are you, just being human.
 This is counterproductive at a time when you need to be your own best advocate.

 How to overcome caregiver guilt